robleach/noolr/README.md

   his face is shaped without compassion,
 his promise wastes the body,
 eating away at the fabric of his jealous love.
-given up to time's lustful grap, I gave her up
+given up to time's lustful grasp, I gave her up
   to an unfriendly affair.
 at night she sleeps with him, the sporting jester,
   jeering at a lover's anguishing,